 Other options include bathroom accessories (soap dispensers, toothbrush holders, etc.), picture frames and smaller décor items for around the house.

 One of these coupons will also cover all manner of small kitchen gadgets.
 Before you head to the store, scan your kitchen drawers for anything you might need to replace — whisks, spatulas, wooden spoons.

 Or maybe you’ve been pining for something super specialized and hard to justify, like a cherry pitter or an avocado slicer.
 Now’s your chance to live your dreams!

 Your Turn: Will you take the Kohl’s Coupon Challenge next time you find that little postcard in your mailbox?
-What are your top department-store picks under $10?
+What are your top department store picks for under $10?

-Note: This post was not sponsored by Kohl’s, which should probably be obvious since we’re discussing how to maximize free stuff and avoid spending money in the store.
+Note: This post was not sponsored by Kohl’s, which is probably be obvious since we’re discussing how to maximize free stuff and avoid spending money in the store.

 Lyndsee Simpson is an editor and writer living Washington, D.C.
 She’s wearing a pair of (free) Kohl’s earrings right now.